cordierben/Lab3_Mobile_App_Sec_Dev/README.md

 This application is composed of three activities:

 •	The “MainActivity”, which is the main page of the application, where the user has to authenticate himself through a fingerprint process.
 Once it’s done, he has access (widgets become visible) to a button to update his accounts (connected with MockAPI) and another button to go to a different activity which will display his accounts.
+It also displays a welcome message by retrieving informations about the user with a GET request on "config/1".